 The METER SCALE value represents the per channel 100% capacity on which the calibrated tonnage values are based for the display meters.
-Typically, this value is the same as the CAPACITY ALARMS value, and is calculated the same way.
 For the RLG-2 Loadgard with 2 channels, this is done by dividing the total rated press capacity by 2 to arrive at the per channel capacity.
 For the RLG-4 Loadgard with 4 channels, this is done by dividing the total rated press capacity by 4 to arrive at the per channel capacity.
 A valid setting is between 0 and 9999.